 Tips For Storing, Freezing, and Reheating

 Storing Fettuccine in the refrigerator: Place your fettuccine Alfredo pasta in an airtight container when you’re ready to store it in the fridge.
-For best results and taste quality it can stay in the fridge for up to 5 days.
+For best results and taste quality, it can stay in the fridge for up to 5 days.

 How to reheat fettuccine Alfredo: For best results, reheat the leftover pasta on low heat on the stove.
 Stir continuously until the desired temperature is reached.
 If the sauce is too thick, add a little more cream to thin it out.

-Freezing Alfredo: The best way to freeze homemade fettuccine alfredo is to keep the pasta and the sauce separate, and combine just before serving.
-To do this you will prepare each according to the instructions, and instead of mixing together at the end, you will let each cool completely, and place into separate airtight containers.
+Freezing Alfredo: The best way to freeze homemade fettuccine alfredo is to keep the pasta and the sauce separate and combine just before serving.
+To do this you will prepare each according to the instructions, and instead of mixing together at the end, you will let each cool completely, and place them into separate airtight containers.